-If you are considering building a home, you may have heard about the increasing cost of materials.
-While lumber catches most of the headlines, and are thankfully currently low, costs are very fluid and rising in other categories.
-The rate of change the construction industry is currently experiencing is unprecedented.
-Material price increase is due to a combination of factors, including:
+If you are considering building a home, you may have heard about the increasing cost of building materials.
+While the price of lumber catches most of the headlines, and thankfully has dropped quite a bit recently, costs are very fluid and rising in other categories.
+The rate of change that the construction industry is currently experiencing is unprecedented.
+Building material price increase is due to a combination of factors, such as:

-- Supply chain issues originally stemming from COVID shortages, exacerbated by the Suez Canal blockage, and still backlogged.
+• Supply chain issues originally stemming from COVID-19 shortages, exacerbated by the Suez Canal blockage, and still backlogged.

 A key material that has recently spiked is steel, particularly sheet metal products.
 Our main heating specialist, Exchange Energy, tells us that they have seen a 30% increase in sheet metal goods in the last 5 months alone!